Finding the Right Doctor After a Car Accident in Utah

 - Include your claim number in your phone notes and share it at every visit.

-- Organize bills, receipts, and distance between appointments.
+- Organize bills, receipts, and the distance between appointments.

 - Do not guess on insurance questions.
 Write them down and get help from your clinic or a lawyer.